neilus/katacoda-scenarios/devops-assignment/intro.md

       configuration is correct and in fact with the provided credentials the service can connect to the databse
     - *extra* for using TDD practices while setting up the helm chart

+## You have approx 60 minutes to complete the assignment!

+Good luck!